Colorful wood shapes, four stacked on top of each other to make a foundation

 4 Important Foundations of Your College Search

+Beginning the college search process can be overwhelming.
+There are so many variables to consider, such as location, degree programs, cost, financial aid, extracurriculars, and more.
+And with around 4,000 colleges and universities in the US alone, you'll probably find there's more than one best-fit college for you—and that can be stressful too!
 But you can start narrowing down all your options by knowing what you want in a school.
 Every student will have different priorities and preferences, of course, but there are a few basic aspects that influence college choice the most.
 Here are four important aspects to consider as you conduct your college search.

-1. Potential majors
+1. Potential academic majors

 One of the first things to consider when looking for colleges is what major you might want to study, not to mention other academic opportunities you want, like student-faculty research.
 Looking at schools with the specific program(s) you want will narrow down your options by a lot.
 However, you'll probably find several schools you like that all have the same type of program you’re looking for, so you’ll need to research further into each degree program.
+Seek to answer questions like:

-Now, if you don’t necessarily know what you want to study, you should look at schools with a lot of potential majors you could choose from, like those that are grounded in the liberal arts.
+Now, if you don’t necessarily know what you want to study, you should look at schools with a lot of potential majors you could choose from, like colleges that are grounded in the liberal arts.
 The liberal arts will let you take lots of broad-based classes, so you’ll get a more well-rounded education (which is a good thing) that will let you explore your options until you figure out the right major for you.

-Related: How to Choose Your Major (or Not)
+Related: How to Choose Your Major and Explore All Your Options

 2. School location

 Another important aspect to consider when looking for schools is location.
 Do you want to stay close to home, go out of state, or go so far away you won’t be tempted to go home every weekend?
-It's usually less expensive to stay in state (you could even go to a school close enough that you could commute from home!).
+It's usually less expensive to stay in state, especially if you go to a school close enough to commute from home!
 On the other hand, you may be ready to get out on your own and move to a place you’ve never been to before.
 You may also get as much—or more—financial aid at an out-of-state school, making it cost the same or less than your in-state options.
+It's always good to branch out, meet new people, and try new things; that’s what college is all about, after all.
+You just don’t want to push yourself so far out of your comfort zone to the point where you’re homesick all the time or at a school in an area that just doesn’t fit your personality at all.
+A life-long SoCal beach kid might love going to college in the mountains of Colorado—or they might hate all that snow.
+This is part of the reason why campus visits are so important!

 But considering your college location means more than thinking about the distance from home.
 You need to think about the college town itself too.
 Do you want a small-town school?
 A big city?
-Or are you more comfortable with something in between?
+Something in between?
 You might be surprised by the kinds of schools you find in each location, like small tight-knit schools in the middle of big cities or giant state campuses that make rural areas seem not so rural after all.
 If you want to try lots of new things (especially off campus), you might want to look at schools in the city.
 However, if you're more comfortable with a low-key environment, you might want to look at smaller towns.
 Coming from a small town, I've always had to travel at least half an hour to just find a mall, something that hasn’t changed since I moved to a similarly small college town—but it was a sacrifice I was still willing to make for the hometown feel.

 3. College costs

-Related: How to Pay for College, Step-by-Step
+Related: How to Pay for College Infographic: The Best Order of Operations

 4. Size of campus